Tyniscus/KHpage/kh2/mem/marked_sora.md

 # Sora

-This table lists all addresses that pertain to Sora's stats.
+This table lists all addresses that pertain to Sora's values.

 The offsets may vary between different versions of the game.
 This table will list offsets in 2.5 ReMIX on PC.